 Malcolm McKinnon is an Australian artist, filmmaker, curator and ghost-wrangler working mainly in the realms of social history and digital media.
 He has an abiding interest in the surprising labyrinths of living memory and the peculiar beauty of local vernacular.
-Over the past twenty years his work has encompassed documentary filmmaking, oral history, urban planning, public and community art projects, critical writing and exhibitions.
+Over the past twenty-five years his work has encompassed documentary filmmaking, oral history, urban planning, public and community art projects, critical writing and exhibitions.
 (Sometimes he also makes paintings and drawings.)
 Much of his work is produced with and for rural and regional communities.

 TALKING SIDEWAYS - stories & conversations from Finniss Springs